BeChris/ampkg/README.md

 Examples:
 ```
-// When he package is generated include everything from the SDL2 directory
 {
+    "//PACKAGED": "When the package is generated include everything from the SDL2 directory",
     "PACKAGED": [
         "SDL2"
     ]